Pottawatomie County, Kansas

 St. Mary’s Mission by Alexander Gardner, 1800s.

 The first white people to settle within the county were Catholic missionaries who went to St. Marys a few weeks preceding the immigration of the Pottawatomi Indians to their reservation, of which St. Marys was a central point.
 This was in 1848.
 The mission and a log house near it were built in the same year.
-The Indians contributed to the erection of the mission school, which was 15 years in advance of the common schools.
+The Indians contributed to the erection of the mission school, which was 15 years before the common schools.
 A band of Michigan Pottawatomi joined their tribesmen on the reservation in 1850.
 In 1853 the population consisted of the Catholic missionaries, a few traders, five government employees, and the following settlers: Dr. L. R. Palmer and his family, Alexander Peltier, Basil Germore, William Martell, Francis Bergeron, Antoine Tescier, J. B. Frapp, Robert Wilson and family, Joseph Truchey, Alva Higbee, O. H. P. Polk, Baptiste Ogee, Mrs. Zoe Durcharm, Mrs. E. A. Bertrand, Mrs. A. P. Bertrand, and Mrs. Clara Bertrand.

 Dr. Palmer, who came in September 1850, was later a member of the first Free-State territorial council and the convention that framed the Wyandotte Constitution.
 His son, Francis X. Palmer, born March 17, 1851, was the first white child born in the county.
 James Graham, who came with the priests, was probably the first white settler.
 Robert Wilson was the first man to stake off a claim, and he built the first house outside of the reservation on the site of the present town of Louisville in 1853.
 The first Indian agent was Luke Lee, stationed at St. Marys.
 The last was Dr. Palmer in 1870.